lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite

 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only has a limited set of commands from Lerna which itself has 15 commands while Lerna-Lite only includes half of them (and a few are optional).
-Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all dependency managers (npm, yarn, pnpm) and the need for that all-in-one tool including built-in workspaces functionality is no longer needed.
-Lerna-Lite is built around that new fact and its CLI only includes the `publish` and `version` commands, while there are other commands available (like `exec`, `list` and `run`) they are totally optional and you won't download them unless you opt-in.
+Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers (npm, yarn, pnpm) and the need for that all-in-one tool including all built-in workspaces functionalities is no longer needed.
+Lerna-Lite is built around that new reality and its CLI only includes only the minimum commands `init`, `info`, `publish` and `version`, while there are other commands available (like `exec`, `list` and `run`) they are totally optional and you won't download them unless you opt-in.
 So in summary it is more modular than the original Lerna and it may seem like a small change but it does make it more versatile (with smaller downloads and less dependencies) to use with other tools like Turborepo, pnpm and others...

-As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (NPM, pnpm, Yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup before installing Lerna-Lite.
+As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** installing Lerna-Lite.

-For more info on how to setup a workspace, choose one of these links: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces)
+For more info on how to setup a workspace, choose the best link according to your setup: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces)

 ## Why create this lib/fork?

 Mainly for the following reasons:

 1. original Lerna was no longer maintained (dependencies were out of date)
+   - this is no longer true since Nrwl took ownership of Lerna, but the next few points are still valid
 2. wanted to create a smaller lib that is more modular than the original Lerna
-   - the lib is smaller since we only copied half of Lerna's commands (few are optional).
+   - the lib is smaller since we only copied half of Lerna's commands and a few are totally optional.
    - we don't need all packages of Lerna anymore since Workspaces now exists for all package managers (npm, pnpm, yarn).
-   - the main goal of this fork was to keep only `version` and `publish` commands in the core and make everything else as optional packages (install only what you need).
+   - the main goal of this fork was to keep only `version` and `publish` commands in the core and make everything else as optional packages (install and use only what you need).
 3. rewrite the lib in TypeScript
-4. replicate a few opened PRs from Lerna and also add new features
+4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
-   - for example the new support of `workspace:` protocol and `dry-run` options
+   - for example we now support the `workspace:` protocol and `dry-run` options

 ### This lib will help you with